 before you eat.
 Post-meal blood glucose tests measure glucose levels around two

-hours after eating.
+hours after the start of a meal.
 Different testing times will yield different results.
 These

 are affected by: